NerLOR/owinec/README.md

     section 2.2.1.3).
 The payload contains a SOAP envelope with `Action` set to `Enumerate`.

-## WinRM Implementation
+## WinRM Implementation of Source Initiated Event Forwarding

-Windows implements the protocol stack in the WinRM client and server.
+Windows implements WS-MAM in the WinRM client and server.

 ```http request
 POST /wsman/SubscriptionManager/WEC HTTP/1.1